totalspectrum/spin2cpp/doc/c.md

   * `_vfs_open_sdcardx(clk, ss, di, do)` is the same, but allows explicit specifications of the pins to use.
   * `_vfs_open_littlefs_flash(doFormat, cfg)` is to use the LittleFs file system on the built in flash.

-It is OK to make multiple mount calls, but they should have different names.
+It is OK to make multiple mount calls, but they should have different mount point names as their first parameters.

 ### Stdio